-When starting the scan first a PTP Management message will be sent in broadcast mode to get the "port state" of each PTP node - this will be done with IPv4, IPv6 and Layer2.
+When the scan is first started, a PTP Management message is sent in broadcast mode to acquire the "port state" of each PTP node-this is done with IPv4, IPv6, and with Layer 2.

-All PTP nodes which answer to this request will ask for the "current status" and "clock status" with management messages that follow.
-The result will be displayed as a list of all available PTP nodes.
-Each new PTP Node will be entered in an overview table of the available nodes.
+All PTP nodes responding to this request will ask for the "current status" and "clock status" with management messages as described below.
+The result is displayed as a list of all available PTP nodes.
+Each new PTP node is added to the overall list of available nodes.

-Only new nodes which have not yet been configured will be shown in the table.
-For each node the PTP-UUID, MAC-Address, IP-Address, Vendor name, Feature (if a node supports PTP with extended TLV for monitoring or PTP management messages only), Domain number, Status (the current PTP status like Slave, Master, Listening . . .), Offset and Delay (current measured values from PTP management message) will be automatically displayed in the table.
-With select-boxes new nodes can be added automatically to the list of the monitored nodes.
-The parameters for Location, Group Index, Request Interval, Logging Interval, Offset Limit and Stratum Limit can be defined in the next step before adding the selected nodes.
+The table only shows new nodes that have not yet been configured.
+The values PTP-UUID, PTP version, IP address, vendor name, node type, domain number (PTPv2) or subdomain (PTPv1), the status (current PTP state such as slave, master, listening), offset, and delay (values most recently measured by the PTP are automatically shown in the list of nodes.
+The checkboxes can be used to select which new nodes should be imported into the list of monitored nodes.
+The parameters Location, Group Index, Request Interval, Logging Interval, Offset Limit, and Stratum Limit can be defined in the next step.

-The monitoring engine will start to send PTP/NTP requests in the configured intervals to each node from the list and measure the time received in the responses with its own time (which is traceable to UTC, GNSS sync for example).
-The current offset and status information can be checked in the status overview table in the Node Monitoring menu.
+The monitoring engine will begin to transmit PTP or NTP request at the defined intervals to each note in the list and measure the time received in the responses against its own time (which may be based on UTC or a GNSS reference, for example).
+The most up-to-date offset and status information can be viewed in the status overview table in the "Node Monitoring" section.